 MCAT Total: 523 (99th percentile)

-Alexandria grew up loving marine biology and maintaining her own freshwater aquarium.
-Now, she works in a lab studying DNA damage and cancer in zebrafish!
+Alexandria grew up loving marine biology and now maintains her own freshwater aquarium housing zebrafish and shrimp!

 Thinking about applying to medical school?
 Discover what high school students need to know about obtaining a career in medicine.